 There are two verified, safe, and affordable treatments for hair loss that we’re not allowed to say here, because advertising prescription medication in Australia is illegal.
 This law, which is generally good because it protects consumers from predatory tactics 99 per cent of the time, is actually the reason these “clinics”' can exist in the first place.
 Not having to mention the names of their treatment options allows many clinics to operate on a platform of misinformation, keeping patients in the dark.

 The truth is that only two things are proven to work, both of which are used by millions of people worldwide to keep (and often regrow) their hair, and they are both available by prescription from any GP.
-You can talk to one today, here.
+You can chat to one today.

 DON’T: Rub onion juice into your bonce